vincent-lafouasse/ModelP/README.md

-# decapode
+# Model P

-a chitinous decaphonic synth using only the `cpal` audio crate
+a Minimoog Model D clone because why not